mondoohq/mondoo-operator/docs/user-manual.md

 ## Deploying the Admission controller
 K8s webhooks require TLS certs to establish the trust between the Certificate Authority listed in the `ValidatingWebhookConfiguration.Webhooks[].ClientConfig.CABundle` and the TLS certificates presented when connecting to the HTTPS endpoint specified in the webhook.

-You can choose to install and use cert-manager to automate the creation and updating of the TLS certs, or you can create (and rotate) your own TLS certificates manually.
+You can choose to install and use cert-manager to automate the creation and updating of the TLS certs, or you can use the OpenShift certificate creation/rotation features, or you can create (and rotate) your own TLS certificates manually.

 A working setup should show the Pods being created/modified/deleted being processed by the webhook Pod.